-All biofuel produced for land transport in Iceland has to meet the sustainability criteria of the Directive/28/EC from 1 January 2014.
+All biofuel produced for land transport in Iceland has to meet the sustainability criteria of the Directive/28/EC as of 1 January 2014.
 Furthermore, no biofuel producer in Iceland has reported production from locally grown energy plants.
-The biofuel which has been produced in Iceland in the past two years is mostly landfill gas (methane), with a little of biodiesel from waste.
+The biofuel which has been produced in Iceland in the past two years is mostly landfill gas (methane), along with a small amount of biodiesel from waste.